 This starts with implementing automated tools that will allow your company to grow.
 For a global company, that means choosing a workforce management platform that can serve as a one-stop-shop for your entire global strategy.
-It must be able to handle the entire life-cycle of your workforce, from on-boarding to termination, and cover all types of workers, including regular salaried employees and independent contractors.
+It must be able to handle the entire life-cycle of your workforce, from on-boarding to termination, and cover all types of workers, including regular salaried employees and foreign contractors.
 It must also be capable of cross-border payments.

 The workforce management tool must be able to bring all of the payroll data for all of the countries together into a single stream that provides a grand overview of the entire global team.
 Without that unified viewpoint, it becomes impossible to keep track of payroll spending.
 It leaves you guessing and estimating – precisely what you want to avoid as you grow in global scale.